The information on this page is provided to support you - our clinical workforce - in discussing the Podsquad program with families in your community.

-The Podsquad app supports lasting change by exploring the topics of nutrition, physical activity and wellbeing through a behavioural science framework.
+The Podsquad app supports lasting change by exploring the topics of nutrition, physical activity, and sleep through a behavioural science framework.
+Its content has been developed by childhood health experts and co-designed with more than 300 Queensland families.

 How does Podsquad work?